Disneyland Hotel Review: Is It Worth The Price?

 • ✗ Luggage service is a little hit-and-miss

-• ✗ Housekeeping services is-hit and-miss too.
-We didn't get turn-down at all (which is advertised) or select items replenished
+• ✗ Housekeeping is hit-and-miss too - we didn't get turn-down at all (which is advertised) or select items replenished

-• ✗ Some rushed and unfinished paintwork with some room quirks like the TV behind the glass/mirror has too much glare making it largely unusable
+• ✗ Some rushed and unfinished paintwork with some room quirks like the TV behind the glass/mirror having too much glare making it largely unusable

 Disneyland Hotel Check In Process